mfergusson-ibm/lab/README.md

 ## Next Steps
-- Create lab using Vyos that is more extensible (e.g. Flow support).
+- Create lab using Vyos that is more extensible (e.g. Flow support), and is based on FRR for routing engine.

 ---